-^{13.39} Following the Examination in Public into the Draft RSS the independent Panel of Inspectors has recommended to the Government that overall housing figures in the South west should be increased by around 23%.
+13.39 Following the Examination in Public into the Draft RSS the independent Panel of Inspectors has recommended to the Government that overall housing figures in the South west should be increased by around 23%.
 In Dorset it is proposed to increase housing targets in the Bournemouth/Poole HMA by around 15% and in the Dorchester/Weymouth HMA by 31%.
 It is also proposed that provision should be made for at least 35% of all housing development annually to be affordable housing, with authorities specifying rates of 60% or higher in areas of greatest need.
-While these figures have not been approved by the Secretary of State and so hold no statutory weight, they do signify the possibility that higher housing targets will apply in the South West over the next 20 years.
+While these figures have not been approved by the Secretary of

+State and so hold no statutory weight, they do signify the possibility that higher housing targets will apply in the South West over the next 20 years.

-- 13.40 There are substantial housing market gaps in Christchurch which mean that the local housing 'ladder' is not an easy one to climb.
-This is the case even though the gaps are smaller in relative terms than in some parts of the country. - 13.41 At the two-bed level the overall gap from social rent to newbuild purchase ranges from 359% to 448% in different parts of the subregion: all these gaps are very large. - 13.42 Newbuild housing is mainly available as for sale and as social rent, in other words at the extreme ends of the range.
+- 13.40 There are substantial housing market gaps in Weymouth and Portland which mean that the local housing 'ladder' is not an easy one to climb.
+This is the case even though the gaps are smaller in relative terms than in many parts of the county and country. - 13.41 At the two-bed level the overall gap in weekly costs from social rent to newbuild purchase is 309%: this gap is clearly very large. - 13.42 Newbuild housing is mainly available as for sale and as social rent, in other words at the extreme ends of the range.
 There is little newbuild housing in between.
-Shared ownership (New Build HomeBuy in Housing Corporation terminology) is the main option.
+Shared ownership (New Build HomeBuy in Housing Corporation terminology) is the most commonly used option nationally.
 The problem is that this is normally more expensive than market rental due to the newbuild purchase element.
-Hence it is normally to be seen as 'low cost market' housing in the rent/buy gap, and not intermediate housing. - 13.43 There is at present little prospect of any newbuild housing being made available in the intermediate band, and even less of its being 'usefully affordable' at the halfway point of that range.
+Hence it is normally to be seen as 'low cost market' housing in the rent/buy gap and not intermediate housing. - 13.43 There is at present little prospect of any newbuild housing being made available in the intermediate band in Weymouth and Portland, since a discount of 42% or more would be required, and even less of its being 'usefully affordable' at the halfway point of that range.
 This provides a challenge for the future, since there is a need for it. - 13.44 The Housing Market Gaps analysis provides a template which, suitably updated, provides a lasting basis for testing newbuild housing options in terms of their affordability to fill the various gaps.
 The most important are the intermediate and rent/buy gaps. - 13.45 The need for social rented housing is clear.
-It is also clear that there is a large intermediate gap, and that intermediate rented housing would fill the top end of that intermediate gap. - 13.46 When demand/need is set against recent performance in Christchurch, it is seen that there is room for improvement.
-Although the results would suggest that there is a demand for more market housing also. - 13.47 Christchurch has averaged (over the past five years) a slightly lower level of house building than its RSS target, and the proportion of that supplied as affordable housing is significantly below the minimum of 35% set by the RSS.
+It is also clear that there is a large intermediate gap, and that intermediate rented housing would fill the top end of that intermediate gap. - 13.46 When demand/need is set against recent performance in Weymouth and Portland, it is seen that the results are impressive.
+The building of market housing in recent years has exceeded both BHM suggested levels and RSS targets, and compared to the Dorset average, provision of affordable housing as a proportion of the total is relatively high at 14%.
+This does remain well below RSS targets (14% as compared to 35%), although if the progress made in the last year is typical, where 32% of new build housing was affordable, Weymouth and Portland is on track is this regard.